neruthes/archiviation/README.md

 Archiviation encrypts your text files with AES, in which the encryption key is `SHA256(master_key + random_chars + filename)`.
 The master key is generated during initialization, consisting of 5 UUIDs.

 A file can be accessed online with a URL like `https://username.github.io/#0f453f27ffffa5b60ddd5dffffc38344a04e33e310bdbd2e6b0bb4cb45680d878nw62vbgdhjjwx3reg`, after you push the repository to GitHub Pages (or any other web server).
 The identifier consists of the 64-character-long AES encryption key (hex) and the filename (base32).
-The page will load the file with XMLHttpRequest from `https://username.github.io/db/{{ SHA256(filename) }}`.
-So you do not have to worry that filenames are sensitive enough.
+The page will load the file with XMLHttpRequest from `https://username.github.io/db/{{ base32(SHA256(filename)) }}`.
+So you do not have to worry about the sensitivity of file names.

 This approach should probably be cryptographically strong enough.
 Probably!